dancju/dancju.github.io/_posts/2015-07-25-ml-logistic-regression.md

 ---
 layout: post
-title: "Machine learning: logistic regression"
+title: 'Machine learning: logistic regression'
 ---

 This is a lecture note about logistic regression.